The content of this website may contain affiliate links and we may be compensated (at no cost to you!). Thank you for your support!

 Like most cities across the United States, Colorado is all about location, location, location.
 But that can often come with a high price tag.

-The cost of living in a city like Denver could set you back $1,500 to $3,000 per month in rent for a 1 bedroom.
+The cost of living in a city like Denver could set you back $1,500 to $3,000 per month just to rent a 1-bedroom apartment.

 When we first moved to Colorado we wanted to live in Boulder, which is close to Denver and all the action.